Purple Coneflower

 - Is Purple Coneflower good for the Colorado Front Range?

-- Yes.
-Purple Coneflower is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Purple Coneflower is a well-suited perennial for Colorado's Front Range.

 - How big does Purple Coneflower get?